 NHS mileage allowances

-From July 2013 there will be a new system in place for the reimbursement of costs incurred in using your own vehicle for your employer business (AFC Section 17 and Annex L).
-All vehicles will be reimbursed in the same way.
-A single rate of reimbursement will be set on 1 July.
-If costs remain as they are then that rate will be 67p for the first 3,500 miles and 24p a mile thereafter.
-The new arrangement will have an in-built assessment of motoring costs that will be reviewed twice a year.
+All vehicles are reimbursed in the same way, with a single rate of reimbursement set on 1 July of every year.
 Increases in the cost of motoring will be reflected in a new rate.
 Where the cost of motoring decreases the reimbursement rate will decrease as well.
-Where the change is below plus of minus 5% the rate will remain the same.
+Where the change is below plus or minus 5% the rate will remain the same.

 Approved Mileage Allowance Payments (AMAP)